Clear Waves (Windows) -- RF Spectrum Analyzer & Frequency Coordination For RF Explorer

 In a hostile RF environment why leave your wireless planning to chance ?

-The Clearwaves software runs on any model RF Explorer — regardless whether the device was purchased from us or elsewhere.
-The same is true for the Signal Hound spectrum analyzer.
-You can purchase the Clearwaves software alone or discounted when packaged with an RF Explorer model WSUB1G device or Signal Hound USB-SA44B analyzer.
+The Clear Waves software runs on any model RF Explorer -- regardless whether the device was purchased from us or elsewhere.
+You can purchase the Clear Waves software alone or discounted when packaged with an RF Explorer spectrum analyzer.
+By the way -- for evaluation purposes, feel free to download the Clear Waves software application.
+Without an RF Explorer device the software still runs in a fully functional ‘Demo mode’ using simulated data.

-Employing RF Explorer and Signal Hound broadband RF spectrum analyzers as our hardware platform — we’ve developed Clear Waves as the next generation of PC-based, RF spectrum analyzer specifically designed for the wireless professional audio and video industries.
-Clear Waves is built upon the success of our award-winning White Space Finder RF spectrum analyzer which was the industry’s first, PC-based, RF spectrum analyzer to offer automatic charting of open white space (open RF frequencies) and intermodulation analysis for use with wireless microphones, in-ear monitors, remote control, security, access control, etc.
+Employing the RF Explorer broadband RF spectrum analyzer as our hardware platform -- we've developed Clear Waves as the next generation of PC-based, RF spectrum analyzer specifically designed for the wireless professional audio and video industries.
+Clear Waves is built upon the success of our award-winning White Space Finder RF spectrum analyzer which was the industry's first, PC-based, RF spectrum analyzer to offer automatic charting of open white space (open RF frequencies) and intermodulation analysis for use with wireless microphones, in-ear monitors, remote control, security, access control, etc.

 Spectrum Trace View